Requirements for Datasets

 schema:sameAs Links to the organization in other databases.
 0..n Recommended

 schema:contactPoint Where consumers can reach the organization for questions and suggestions about the dataset.
-1 Recommended
+1 Recommended (will become required for schema:publisher)

 4.6.3.
 Distribution attributes